mateuszwende/nodejs-api/README.md

 ```

 This project makes use of [dotenv](https://www.npmjs.com/package/dotenv) module for injecting environment variables while developing.
-Be sure to create a copy of the provided `.env.example` and name it `.env`.
+Be sure to create a copy of the provided `.env.example`, name it `.env` and provide necessary values's replacement.

 ```bash
 # Run app in dev mode